MannyAdc/AnalyticsEngagement_List/README.md

 # Please access https://mannyadc.github.io/DS_A_Showcase/
 Direct access to this repository was intended until the above GitHub page was constructed.
-I will update the contents when necessary.
+I will make sure to update the contents when necessary.

 # Overview
 The above summarizes my engagement in projects and tasks involving data science/analytics skillset since most projects and tasks are unavailable for publishing due to confidentiality restrictions.